orzechowskid/i18next-react-postprocessor/README.md

 # Usage

-import the package in the usual way, and use a new instance of the class as i18next middleware:
+import the package in the usual way, and use a new instance of the exported class as i18next middleware:

     import i18next from 'i18next';
     import ReactPostprocessor from 'i18next-react-postprocessor';